Information about the University’s response to the COVID-19 pandemic

 Information on how to manage the risks associated with fieldwork and overseas travel, including COVID-19 considerations, is available on the University Safety Office’s website.

 There are a number of important vaccinations, including COVID-19, that are recommended before arriving at Oxford.
 International students should visit the Visa & immigration page for Information on the type of visa you may require, and how to apply before you arrive.

 We want everyone to enjoy their time at Oxford, and succeed in their studies, regardless of their background.
 However COVID-19 has impacted you, we are working together across the University and colleges to help you make the most of your time here.
 The Oxford Transition Support page has lots of resources as well as tips from our current students about making the transition to Oxford.

 If you’re struggling to complete an assessment or are unwell on the day of your exam, there are steps you can take to be excused or to apply for mitigating circumstances.
 Visit the problems completing your assessment page on the Oxford Students website.

 Advice for postgraduate research students who have faced disruption to their studies due to the COVID-19 pandemic.

 Having resumed ceremonies from September 2021, the University is working hard to accommodate as many graduands as possible at the ceremonies – whether they are current students, or those who have already left the University.
 For more information go to the Degree ceremonies page.

 COVID-19 financial support

-Details of the University’s COVID-19 specific support, set up to help students impacted by the pandemic, can be found on the COVID-19 financial support page.
+Details of the University’s support can be found on the financial support page.

 New Ways of Working